alibaba/fastjson2/docs/spring_support_en.md

 # 0. Download

-Fastjson2 adopts a multi-module structure design, and the support for frameworks such as SpringFramework is now independent in the `extension` package.
+Fastjson2 adopts a multi-module structure design, and the support for frameworks such as SpringFramework is now independent in the `extension` dependency.

 `Maven`: